ryguy5/arlo-cam-api/README.md

 ButtonPressWebHookUrl: "http://192.168.1.100:4321/endpoint/@scrypted/arlo-local/public/buttonPressed"
 ```

-You'll want to replace the `WifiCountryCode`.
+You'll want to replace the `WifiCountryCode` with your two-letter ISO3166-1 alpha-2 code, and the `VideoAntiFlickerRate` with `50` or `60`—whatever electrical frequency your country uses (e.g. most of Europe uses 50 Hz, the US uses 60 Hz).

+.
 If you want to use webhooks, currently only the following webhooks are functional:
 - `RegistrationWebHookUrl`
 - `StatusUpdateWebHookUrl`
 - `MotionRecordingWebHookUrl`